mikeferguson/ros2_cookbook/rclpy/parameters.md

 ## Dynamic Parameters

-In ROS2, all parameters can be dynamically updated through a ROS2 service (there is no need to define duplicate stuff as with dynamic reconfigure).
+In ROS 2, all parameters can be dynamically updated through a ROS 2 service (there is no need to define duplicate stuff as with dynamic reconfigure).

 ```python